Tesla Model S side panels, strong but light. Source: Flickr

 There are a few advantages of hydrogen-powered vehicles to battery electric vehicles.

-However, this advantage applies only to vehicles that are directly powered by hydrogen instead of a hydrogen fuel cell.
+Therefore, there is no restriction regarding materials used in a vehicle, as in the case of lithium.
+However, this advantage applies only to vehicles directly powered by hydrogen instead of a hydrogen fuel cell.

 A hydrogen fuel cell vehicle is quite similar to a battery electric vehicle in which an onboard electric battery is still required.

+And a hydrogen-powered vehicle has a much longer range than a battery-electric vehicle.
 However, hydrogen-powered vehicles have been struggling to take off due to several limitations.

 First, a hydrogen vehicle is inefficient compared to a battery-electric vehicle due to high energy loss.
+Second, the infrastructure to refuel hydrogen-powered vehicles is non-existent.

 Elon Musk May Not Be Keen On A Dividend

 One of Tesla’s largest shareholders cum CEO, Elon Musk, may not be keen on returning capital to shareholders in the form of cash dividends.
+Tesla’s other shareholders may share the same thoughts as the CEO.

 The reasons?
-Tesla is still relatively a young company and taking cash out of the company now may threaten its growth in the future.
+Tesla is still a relatively young company, and taking cash out of the company now may threaten its growth in the future.

 Tesla needs the cash for reinvestment to expand and develop new technology.
+There are many areas where Tesla desperately needs cash to improve and resolve.

-For example, Tesla’s full-self-driving (FSD) technology is still pending regulatory approval and not ready to have no one behind the wheel, according to Reuters.
+For example, Tesla’s full-self-driving (FSD) technology is one area that needs significant investment.
+As of 2024, it is still pending regulatory approval and not ready for real-world deployment, according to Reuters.

-Authorities say that the technology is still not good enough without a driver as self-driving is a very complex task that requires human interaction.
+Authorities say that the technology is still not good enough without a driver, as self-driving is a complex task requiring human interaction.
+Therefore, Tesla’s full self-driving technology is an area that needs improvement and requires a sizable investment to make it practical.

 Tesla needs to expand its Supercharger infrastructure as quickly as possible to make electric vehicles more viable.
+The limited range of electric vehicles may still hinder consumers from choosing fossil-fuel vehicles over battery-electric vehicles.

-In addition, Tesla’s solar and energy is one area that definitely needs investment as this segment may have been overlooked all these years when the company aggressively expanded its automotive sector.
+In addition, Tesla’s solar and energy is one area that needs investment as this segment may have been overlooked all these years when the company aggressively expanded its automotive sector.

 Conclusion